Zimbabwe: daily life a year after Mugabe's fall

 Long queues outside petrol stations and empty shops have become regular sights, while medicine supplies have also become scarcer and far more expensive.

-The party's leader Emmerson Mnangagwa, who succeeded Mugabe, won the presidential race with just over 50% - narrowly avoiding a second-round run-off against Nelson Chamisa of the main opposition MDC, which said the result was fraudulent.
+The party's leader Emmerson Mnangagwa, who succeeded Mugabe, won the presidential race with just over 50 percent -- narrowly avoiding a second-round run-off against Nelson Chamisa of the main opposition MDC, which said the result was fraudulent.

 Mnangagwa promised a free and open Zimbabwe after the Mugabe years, but political opponents, protesters and activists still face a repressive regime.